ddttom/vue-with-eds/README.md

 # Slide Builder Vue.js App

-This project is a Vue.js-based slide builder application, converted from an original Edge Delivery Services block implementation.
+This project is a Vue.js-based slide builder application, to be used in an Edge Delivery Services block implementation.

 ## Project Overview